ymatsunaga/mdtoolbox-doc/introduction.rst

 What is MDToolbox?
 ----------------------------------

-MDToolbox is a MATLAB toolbox for analysis of molecular dynamics trajectories of biomolecules.
+MDToolbox is a MATLAB toolbox for analysis of molecular dynamics (MD) simulation data of biomolecules.
 It consists of a collection of MATLAB functions covering the following types of scientific computations:

 * I/O for topology, coordinates, and trajectory files used for MD simulation
 * Least-squares fitting of structures